panzerdp/dmitripavlutin.com/content/posts/106-defined-variable/index.md

 In JavaScript, a variable can be defined or not defined, as well as initialized and uninitialized.

-A good way to detect if a variable is defined is to use the `typeof` operator. `typeof myVar === 'undefined'` evaluates to `true` if `myVar` is not defined (but also defined and uninitialized).
+`typeof myVar === 'undefined'` evaluates to `true` if `myVar` is not defined, but also defined and uninitialized.

 To detect if a variable is exactly defined or not &mdash; wrap the variable in a `try { myVar }` block, then catch the possible reference error in a `catch(e) {  }` block.

-Finally, if you'd like to check the existence of global variables, then you can use `window.hasOwnProperty('myVar')`.
-This approach is useful to check if the browser supports a Web API.
+Finally, if you'd like to check the existence of global variables, then invoke `window.hasOwnProperty('myVar')`.
+This approach fits determining if the browser supports a Web API.

 *What is your preferred way to check if a variable is defined?*